a participatory, musical, celebratory and democratic congregation of all ages, identities and family constellations.

 POC Families, Kehilla School Involved Kids of Color: (in process)

 Tikkun Ha Nefesh: (Repair of the Soul) Healing Racism, Unpacking White Privilege – Chaplain Laura Fitch & Rabbi Shifra Tobacman.
-Next meeting on 21 June, learn more here.
+Our next meeting is on the morning of Sunday, October 18th – learn more here.